Welcome to the Tahoe Water Suppliers Association (TWSA)

 TWSA/Tahoe Fund - Water Bottle Filling Station Grant Program is OPEN

 The Tahoe Water Suppliers Association (TWSA) and Tahoe Fund are accepting applications from local businesses, for 50% grant award of the cost of the unit - up to $2500 per unit, towards the installation of Water Bottle Filling Stations.
 Stations must be accessible to the public at properties within the Tahoe Basin.
-Grant applications accepted on a first come, first-served basis, starting August 1, 2019.
-This program will fund up to 40 stations in the Tahoe Basin in the 2019-20 fiscal year.
-View the program information and application.
+Grant applications accepted on a first come, first-served basis.
+View the program information and application here.

 Drink Tahoe Tap® has joined the TAP app Network!
 Find bottle filling locations easily.